hl7au/au-fhir-base/pages/_includes/terminology.md

 #### Value Sets

-These value sets have been defined for this implementation guide.
+Value sets used in this implementation guide.
 {% include list-simple-valuesets.xhtml %}

 #### Code Systems

-**Code systems published in this IG**
+Code systems used in this implementation guide.
 {% include list-simple-codesystems.xhtml %}